ildella/ildella.net/source/about/index.md

 Collecting music.
 Writing sofware that help managing music collections.
 Spend months in warm places during the winter.
 Internet, Bitcoin, Freedom.

-The possimpible.
-And you know, the personal stuff, which I find too cheesy to list here.
+And you know, the personal stuff, which I find cheesy to list here.

 ## OK with
 Mistakes.
-TV/Cinema...
-I use it, but not too much.
+TV and Cinema.
+I consume, but not too much.

 ## Dislikes
 Group thinking
 Bureaucracy
-Systemic failures
+Compliance, Collectivism, Corporativism.
+Bad software
 Bad code
-Bad software